Autumn 2022 Alumni

 Priyesh Shah

-He has spent most of his adult life trying to write.
-He has also spent most of his adult life in a battle with OCD, a condition he lives with.
+WriterPriyesh is an aspiring children’s author.
+Born in London to Kenyan Indian parents, he has also lived in Birmingham and Bristol.
+He has spent most of his adult life trying to write while battling with OCD.
 Gradually, and with the help of many people, he has found the tools he’s needed to cope with, manage and live a meaningful life.
 He believes this has been the most vital education he could have ever received.
 Over time, this is allowing him to write with more compassion, for himself and others, and with a lighter touch.
 And this, in turn, is allowing him to write more sustainably – over longer periods and more often, without burning out – simply because it’s more fun.

 In 2017, he taught himself to code to support himself and his long-term writing ambitions.
 He now works four days a week as a software engineer and spends the extra day working on his middle-grade novel.